-Subaru Outback estate
+Subaru Outback review - your favourite estate car

 "The Subaru Outback is a practical family car and it's also good off-road – but rivals are more stylish"

 - Plenty of safety kit

 - Well built

 Verdict – Is the Subaru Outback a good car?

 You’d be forgiven for forgetting the Subaru Outback is still on sale.
 It seems like much of the manufacturer’s recent attention has been on its Solterra electric car, but for a small and loyal band of customers, the Outback clearly does everything they could want from a car.
 Reliability is excellent and with the disappearance of Audi Allroads, Skoda Scouts, and other similar models, the Outback is also pretty much the only car of its type left on sale.
 It’s not the quickest, most fun to drive, or most efficient, but it’s safe, spacious, and well-equipped – and there’s a lot to be said for that.